Picovoice/pvrecorder/binding/rust/README.md

-# PvRecorder Rust Binding
+# PvRecorder Binding for Python

-A cross platform audio recorder that captures single-channel audio at a sample rate of 16kHz.

 ## Requirements